ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 library(stargazer)
 ```

-`Stargazer`is very nicely annotated and there are lots of resources (e.g. [this](https://cran.r-project.org/web/packages/stargazer/vignettes/stargazer.pdf){:target="_blank"}) out there and a [great cheat sheet](http://jakeruss.com/cheatsheets/stargazer.html){:target="_blank"}, so I won't go into too much detail, as I'm confident you will find everything you need.
+`stargazer`is very nicely annotated and there are lots of resources (e.g. [this](https://cran.r-project.org/web/packages/stargazer/vignettes/stargazer.pdf){:target="_blank"}) out there and a [great cheat sheet](http://jakeruss.com/cheatsheets/stargazer.html){:target="_blank"}, so I won't go into too much detail, as I'm confident you will find everything you need.

 Here is a quick example - simply plug in your model name, in this case `mixed.lmer2` into the `stargazer` function.
 I set `type` to `"text"` so that you can see the table in your console - I usually tweak the table like this till I'm happy with it and then export it using  `type = "latex"`, but `"html"` might be more useful for you if you are not a LaTeX user.